miptrel/taioanpit/extensions/MobileFrontend/README.md

 Use is discouraged as it leads to unnecessary technical debt and on the long term the goal is to deprecate usage of this config variable.
 Use at your own risk!

+If this feature is enabled you can disable it temporarily by appending ?debug=1&mfnolegacytransform=1 to the main page URI.

 * Type: `Boolean`
 * Default: `false`